reutsharabani/github-automaton/README.md

 # GitHub action for issues automation for projects V2

+Control [project](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) tickets' lifecycle declaratively.

 You will need to provide a token with permission to repo and handle projects.
 You probably want to do it via github secrets.

 ## Example action